-At Hempland, our goal is to ensure that every child is prepared for, and highly capable of working within, the ever-changing technological environment of the 21st Century.
+Our goal is to ensure that every child is prepared for, and highly capable of safely working within, the ever-changing technological environment of the 21st Century.

 - Children will leave Hempland secure in their digital literacy and able to safely use a variety of technology.

-- Children will develop their ideas via problem solving and computational thinking, which they will be able to apply to their further education and future career in the rapidly-changing digital world.
+- Children will develop their knowledge and skills via problem solving and computational thinking and apply these in their future education and careers.